blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/warrior.md

 You consume a stamina die and grant yourself a +5 bonus to persuasion checks for the next 10 minutes.

 ### Merciful hand(Requires Oath of Redemption)
 You have a pool of hit points equal to 15 + (5 * CHA mod, min 0).
 As an action, you may touch a creature and heal them 1 or more hit points from this pool.
-This pool restores at the end of a long rest.
+This pool restores at the end of a rest.

 ### Rebuke the violent(Requires Oath of Redemption)
 As a reaction, when a creature attacks another(not you) and deals damage, you may expend a hit die and rebuke them.
 They make a WIS save, taking the entire damage they dealt as radiant if they fail, or half as much on a success.
 The DC is 10 + your WIS mod + your proficiency bonus.